Harry Styles fans are furious at his ticket prices – are they actually unreasonable?

 The UK pop star, 31, will perform a string of residencies in support of his upcoming fourth album, Kiss All the Time.
 Disco, Occasionally, which is scheduled for release on 6 March.

-This includes 10 nights at Wembley Stadium, which will tie the record currently held by pop-rock band Coldplay, and 30 shows at Madison Square Garden in New York City.
+This includes 12 nights at Wembley Stadium, which beats the record currently held by pop-rock band Coldplay, and 30 shows at Madison Square Garden in New York City.

-Tickets go on general sale today (28 January) following pre-sales on Ticketmaster for the shows in London, New York and Amsterdam.
+Tickets go on general sale at 2pm on Friday (30 January) following pre-sales on Ticketmaster for the shows in London, New York and Amsterdam.
 The pre-sales have sparked anger among fans after ticket prices were revealed.

 In the UK, tickets range between £44.10 to £466.24 for seated tickets at Wembley, and standing prices between £144.65 to £279.45.
 VIP packages range from £468.85 to £725.45.